Uthong: Origins and Reign

 Ramathibodi I established four Great Officers of State.
 These were the Ministry of the Interior (Wieng), the Ministry of the Treasury (Klang), the Ministry for the King's Household (Wang), and the Ministry of Agriculture (Na).
 He also codified the T'ai laws.
-Finally, he formed an alliance with the Ming Dynasty.
+Finally, he formed an alliance with the Ming dynasty.

 He established his own capital in the new city of Ayutthaya.
-King Ramathabodi's reign included Korat, Chantaburi, Tavoy, Tenasserim, and large parts of Malaya.
+King Ramathabodi's reign included Korat, Chantaburi, Tavoy, Tanintharyi, Tenasserim, and large parts of Malaya.

 In 1352 he laid siege to Yasodharapura.
 He was successful the following year and placed one of his sons on the throne.
 However, they were only able to keep the throne until 1357, when the Khmers were able to regain it.

+Conflict of two dynasties

 King Ramathibodi's death sparked a conflict over succession.
-Initially, his son King Ramesuan became ruler of Ayutthaya, but King Ramesuan later abdicated in favor of King Ramathibodi's brother-in-law, King Borommaracha I. This rivalry for the throne may have been peaceful or it may have been bloody.
+Initially, his son King Ramesuan became ruler of Ayutthaya, but his son later abdicated in favor of Ramathibodi's brother-in-law and the ruler of Suvarnabhumi, King Borommarachathirat I. In 1388 Ramesuan took revenge by taking Ayutthaya back from Borommarachathirat I's son, Thonglan. and followed by Borommarachathirat I's nephew Intharacha took Ayutthaya back for Suphannaphum dynasty in 1408.
+From then on Uthong dynasty was then purged and became a mere noble family of Ayutthaya until the 16th century.